Compare Ethernet Service Pricing

 circuits, MPLS, and SONET (optical carrier designations just like the OC3).
 Ethernet by virtually any name provides you with clear and distinct benefits.
 For example, the technology was created by Xerox in the 1970’s, whilst the expression "Ethernet" taking its Ancient Greek origins undoubtedly signifies "a network of everywhere.”

 For instance Ethernet has become the most effective and broadly integrated Local Area Network (LAN) transport technology all around the world.
-While other technologies have become outdated, Ethernet has more than 100 million business clients deployed today, rendering it the interface of choice for the majority of network-capable gadgets.
+While other technologies have become outdated, Business Ethernet has more than 100 million business clients deployed today, rendering it the interface of choice for the majority of network-capable gadgets.

 In a nutshell, here are a few more attributes.